aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---
 1. In thwe AWS Console, open the **S3** service.
-2. Copy the name of he S3 bucket that starts with **SnortStack-AthenaQueryResultsBucket**.
-Also copy the anme of the bucket beginning with **aws-snort-demo-snortalertdata**.
+2. Copy the name of the S3 bucket that starts with **SnortStack-AthenaQueryResultsBucket**.
+Also copy the name of the bucket beginning with **SnortStack-snortalertdata**.
 You will need these later.
 3. In the AWS Console, open the **Athena** console.
 4. Click on the **Get Started** link.
 5. Click on the link to **set up a query result location in Amazon S3**.